 How dangerous is running in lightening in Singapore?
 And is exercising in this heat good for you?

-Heaps of different-length marathons in Singapore and Southeast Asia
+Your guide to heaps of different-length runs coming up in Singapore and Southeast Asia

 Verne Maree continues her new regular running column, with all the latest info about getting involved